gitcoinco/web/.github/ISSUE_TEMPLATE/discussion.md

 about: Want to start a discussion?
 Use this template.

 ---
 <!--
 Hello Gitcoiner!

-Please use the template below for issue ideas or bugs found within Gitcoin.
+Please use the template below for discussions about Gitcoin.
 If it is general support you need, reach out to us at gitcoin.co/slack

-Provide a general summary of the issue in the title above and use relevant fields below to define the problem.

 -->